Sept 17, 2229

 Earlier, across the street from a quaint old monastery surrounded by large identical rusty apartment buildings, something was going down.
 A few cars drove by and many people shambled about.
 A crowd encircled one spot on the sidewalk.
 Many small drones flitted about like pixies recording the scene.
 The mob of humans yelled, their voices muddled together.
 Wendy could make out one phrase shouted every so often.

 "Go back to your world," hollered several in the crowd.

 She joined in watching what was happening.
 Holding up flat rectangular device, she let go of it.
 Floating, it transformed into a cube and filmed the scene.
 One newcomer ran up to the back of the crowd and released a spherical palm-sized drone.

 A few people kicked someone with ram horns, large ears sticking straight out, and pure white skin with a brown mottled pattern.
 The short hair on their head also had the white and brown markings.
 Flat on the ground the humanoid alien tried in vain to protect himself.

 Universal Chaos - Web of ChaosScience Fiction

 In the Year 2229, the tech-enhanced Gill Rune pursues the alien-hunting group the G.E and their mysterious benefactor, Malphas.
-Gill tries to be a good father to his toddler daughter Sydnie.
-Caught up in the chaos, the 16-year-old Wendy is a fighter...
+Gill struggles to be a good father to his toddler daughter Sydnie.
+Caught up in the chaos, the 16-year-old Wendy fights...